 Before moving to England, I worried about how I would play sports: playing football, going to the gym.
 Here the sport culture is developed at the highest level, there are indoor and outdoor football fields, artificial and natural ones in parks.
 Students can enjoy gyms of any level, tennis courts, hockey grounds, horse riding, rugby and much more.
 It is absolutely normal to meet running people in the central London quarters disguised as a sports office clerk.

 Restaurants, cafes, prices

-The cafe in London is my weakness.
-I can not write about my favorite Pret a Manger.
-Before, after, during class, it's a sin not to go to Pret and not take your favorite cappuccino with anything.
+They say that England is expensive.
+Yes dear, but again, depending on what to compare.
+Cafes in London is my weakness.
+I can not write about my favourite Pret a Manger.
+Before, after, during class, it's a sin not to go to Pret and not take your favourite cappuccino with anything.
 Under something I understand sandwiches, rolls, baguettes, croissants, etc. If you were not there, be sure to stop by and try the Ham and Cheese croissant!
 It's the best croissant I've ever tasted.
 There are awesome salads and soups, and everything is ready, simply, lies before you on the shelves.

 Transport in London

-Public transport here, in my opinion, is better developed than in any other where I was.
+Public transport, in my opinion, is better developed than in any other country.
 Convenient metro, buses, taxis at every corner.
-Their two-tiered buses (double deckers) - this is generally a miracle.
-You can climb to the second floor and go to admireSights of London .
-Everywhere at the bus stops the maps are pasted, and you can see which route the bus number is on.
+Double deckers are a miracle.
+You can climb to the second floor and admire sights of London .
+There are maps at all bus stops, you can see which route the bus number is on.

-Naturally, there are also car rental companies in England, if you are confident in your ability to drive on the left, you can rent a car of any kind: from small cars to charged Ferrari, Porsche and Lamborghini.
+Naturally, there are also car rental companies in England, if you are confident in your ability to drive on the left, you can rent a car of any kind: from small cars to Ferrari, Porsche and Lamborghini.